 Line ‘Em Up, Gorgeous

 - Black liquid eyeliner can look a bit much under harsh school lighting.
 But you can still rock black liner!
-Try pencil eyeliner instead.
+Try a pencil eyeliner instead.
 Starting from your inner corners, draw a very thin line against the roots of your lashes, following the shape of your top eyelid.
 Blend away any crisp edges for a quick, soft look great for daytime.
-Or swap black with more-wearable shades, like brown or auburn eyeliner.
+Or swap black with more-wearable shades, like brown or charcoal.

 - Kick eye makeup up a notch with a subtle cat eye (winged liner works too!).
 When you’re in a rush, liquid liner isn’t always the best option.
 Under pressure, an eyeliner pencil is much easier to use.
 Start with a simple line across your top eyelid, staying as close to your lashes as possible.
 Then extend the liner slightly outward from the outer corner of your eye.
 The trick is keeping the line thin so it’s not too dramatic for classes.

 - Incorporate some fall color into your eyeliner!
 Atop neutral eyeshadow, rose or plum liner is just subtle enough for a day at school.
+And what’s the easiest way to finish off your pencil?
+A coat of mascara!
+Not only will it blend everything seamlessly (especially when you’re in a rush), but this makeup tip makes your lashes look longer and fuller.

 Boost Your Lash Appeal